mainej/schema-voyager/doc/annotation.md

 The core data for Schema Voyager are the [properties of an attribute](https://docs.datomic.com/cloud/schema/defining-schema.html), like `:db/valueType` and `:db/cardinality`, that have been (or will be) transacted into a Datomic database.
 Datomic needs these properties to run.
-However, Datomic [recommends](https://docs.datomic.com/cloud/best.html#annotate-schema) that you annotate schema with information that it doesn't need to run, but which helps explain the history and structure of the database.
+However, Datomic [recommends](https://docs.datomic.com/cloud/best.html#annotate-schema) that you annotate your schema with additional information, information which helps explain the history and structure of your database.

-Schema Voyager introduces [supplemental properties](#supplemental-properties) for annotating attributes.
+Schema Voyager introduces supplemental properties for annotating attributes.

 Though the annotation step is optional, it's an excellent way to enrich and document your schema.
 Without any annotation, Schema Voyager will show the details of an attribute—the name, type, cardinality, uniqueness constraints and other properties.
-But with annotation, it can show much more—whether an attribute has been deprecated, which entities it refers to, and more.
+But with annotation it can show much more—whether an attribute has been deprecated, which entities it refers to or refer to it, and more.

-To learn all the ways to annotate your schema, it's useful to understand some Schema Voyager [terminology](#terminology) first.
+To learn all the ways to annotate your schema, it's useful to understand some Schema Voyager terminology first.

 ## Terminology